 Dominica

-Dominica is one of the best places in the world for seeing whales in their natural habitat.
+Dominica is one of the best places in the world to see whales in their natural habitat.
 Sperm whales, pilot whales, and humpback whales are all common here.
-In addition, Dominica is also home to many different types of dolphins.
+In addition, Dominica is home to many different types of dolphins.

-Boat tours are available to take you out onto the water for it is one of the best places in the world for whale watching because of its many different whale species.
+Boat tours are available to take you out onto the water.
+It is one of the best places in the world for whale watching because of its many different whale species.

 Sperm whales, pilot whales, and humpback whales are all common here.
 In addition, Dominica is also home to many different types of dolphins.